wgurecky/nukecluster/doc/source/intro.rst

 cluster available to NRE students.
 Briefly, the old (2009-2014) Nukestar cluster consisted of 6 machines totaling 214 cores.
 These machines were essentially carbon copies of each other, with every node on the cluster having the same software installed.
 This configuration did not scale.
-It is difficult to ensure all nodes always stay in perfect sync with regaurds to permissions and software packages.
+It is difficult to ensure all nodes always stay in perfect sync with regards to permissions and software packages.
 In addition, there were many points of failure: each machine had a change of going down due to a bad hard drive.
-To achive a scalibility a new stateless node management scheme has been implemented and tested.
+To achieve a scalability a new stateless node management scheme has been implemented and tested.

-In the new stateless compute node cluster management paradime, the compute nodes must retrieve their OS image via remote source to function.
+In the new stateless compute node cluster management paradigm, the compute nodes retrieve their OS image via a remote source to function.
 This is known as PXE or diskless booting.
-The compute nodes do not need to have a hardrive inside them - instead the compute nodes need access to a network storage pool.
-The key benifit from this stateless comptue node arangement is that, to the user, the entire cluster looks like one machine: Software only needs to be installed once.
-Group, user, and permission changes are automatically propogated to all machines in the cluster.
+The compute nodes do not need to have a hard drive inside them - instead the compute nodes need access to a network storage pool.
+The key benefit from this stateless compute node arrangement is that, to the user, the entire cluster looks like one machine: Software only needs to be installed once.
+Group, user, and permission changes are automatically propagated to all machines in the cluster.
+In addition, fewer computers with hard disks means less points of failure.

 ..
 Note::
 	A traditional single node Netword File System (NFS) share is not likely to handle the simultaneous demand of 48 different